roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

+===

- ****** No Such Thing as an Ex-Slut Ch.
-03 ****** byfastandsloppy© Roy couldn't think.
+Roy couldn't think.
 His head had been flushed clear by the rush of orgasm and it remained clear in the slowly fading high he'd been maintaining all evening...

  "Hmmm, you know, Terri won't do oral.
 It's been a long time since I got my dick sucked.
 Why don't you take the Mister outside?
 I can't function when I'm watched."